tteck/Proxmox/README.md

 After the script completes, If you're dissatisfied with the default settings, click on the VM, then on the **_Hardware_** tab and change the **_Memory_** and **_Processors_** settings to what you desire.
 Once all changes have been made, **_Start_** the VM.

-Home Assistant Interface http:// (VM IP) :8123
+Home Assistant Interface - IP:8123

 </details>